On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-Conserving NSAC System: Weak Solutions

-We first state the existence of global weak solutions, whose proof follows from similar {\it a priori} estimates as the ones obtained for the nonhomogeneous case in the proof of Theorem \ref{weak-D} below.
+We first state the existence of global weak solutions, whose proof follows from similar (indeed simpler) {\it a priori} estimates as the ones obtained for the nonhomogeneous case in the proof of Theorem \ref{weak-D}.